 TS2 is diagnosed when a genetic test identifies an amino acid* change of G406R** in exon 8 (not 8A).

-Infants present with very serious cardiac concerns in association with other multisystem concerns, including hypotonia and/or congenital hip dysplasia, however, without syndactyly.
+Affected individuals present with very serious cardiac concerns in association with other multisystem concerns, including hypotonia and/or congenital hip dislocation, however, without syndactyly.

 * Amino acids are the “building blocks” of proteins (in the context of an amino acid change, the function of the protein channel may be disrupted).

 ** The amino acid Glycine is substituted by a different amino acid (Arginine) in G406R, affecting the functionality of the L-type Ca2+ Channel.

 Non-syndromic LQT8 overlaps with Timothy Syndrome in that the affected individual has LQT (a prolonged QT interval on an ECG).